NPSCyberClub/hub/cyber_reading_list.md

 - [ ] The Cuckoo's Egg by Cliff Stoll
 - [ ] Kingpin by Kevin Poulsen
 - [ ] The Phoenix Project
+- [ ] Ghost Fleet by P.W.
+Singer and August Cole
 - [ ] 2034: A Novel of the Next World War by Elliot Ackerman and James Stavridis
 - [ ] Chinese Communist Espionage: An Intelligence Primer
 - [ ] Chinese Spies by Roger Faligot